Search by category, archive or keyword

 What Is Medication Assisted Treatment?

-There are just three medications currently approved by the Food and Drug Administration (FDA) for MAT: Methadone, Naltrexone, and Buprenorphine.
+There are just three medications currently approved by the Food and Drug Administration (FDA) for MAT: Methadone, naltrexone, and buprenorphine.
 Government specialists have determined that these three are the safest options for treatment.
-However, methadone and Buprenorphine are addictive, leaving many people skeptical about their use in treatment.
+However, methadone and buprenorphine are addictive, leaving many people skeptical about their use in treatment.

 Methadone is a synthetic opioid that has been used to treat addiction for decades.
 It helps prevent harmful withdrawal symptoms and cravings for unsafe opioids.
-Many researchers feel more confident about methadone because it has been heavily tested and its effects are well known.
+Many researchers feel more confident about methadone because it has been heavily tested, and its effects are well known.

-Methadone detox generally lasts for a long time on a strict schedule.
+Methadone detox generally lasts for a long time and on a strict schedule.
 The known side effects are significantly less serious than other drugs, including constipation, weight gain, and sexual dysfunction.
 However, there are major problems in that it is still possible to use other opioids while taking methadone.
 This makes it more difficult for people struggling with addiction to recover.

 Suboxone is a combination of buprenorphine and naloxone.
-It is newer than methadone so the information surrounding it is not as extensive.
+It is newer than methadone, so the information surrounding it is not as extensive.
 Similar to methadone, it suppresses the physical and emotional pain that accompanies withdrawal.
 Some of the side effects include: dizziness, headaches, depression, nausea, fatigue, and decreased sex drive.